JGEOVO/tdd-learning-001/README.md

 ### Quickly start on exercise

-- Being on the root project directory run, `docker-compose up --build` ,  it will starting running an Api with Express in the port 3000
+- Being on the root project directory run, `docker-compose up --build` ,  it will start running an Api with Express using the port 3000 and a Mongo Instance.
- - Mongo Instance

-- Access the container with running the command `docker-compose exec api.learning.com bash`
+- Access the container with the command `docker-compose exec api.learning.com bash`

 - Once inside the container, run the command `npm test`